weihuayi/fealpy/Develop_note.md

 The number of entity:

-* N: the number of nodes
+* N or NN: the number of nodes
 * NC: the number of cells
 * NE: the number of edges
 * NF: the number of faces